About Us

 Kayla Carter

-Kayla Carter is the 2023-24 Marine Science Education Fellow for the Greater Farallones Association’s and Greater Farallones National Marine Sanctuary’s joint LiMPETS project.
+Kayla Carter (she/her) was the 2023-24 Marine Science Education Fellow for the Greater Farallones Association’s and Greater Farallones National Marine Sanctuary’s joint LiMPETS project.
 She has a BS in Marine Biology from Scripps Institution of Oceanography at UC San Diego.
 As a San Francisco Bay Area native, Kayla has always had a passion for the ocean.
 She hopes to further her career in marine science education to inspire future generations to fight for our oceans.
 She also enjoys infodumping about marine mammals, trying to find the motivation to paint, and spending time with her cat Kiki.

 • KeighleyLane_Fish sq